BioShock Infinite: Burial at Sea: Plot

 In the lab of scientist Yi Suchong, Elizabeth finds a portal to Columbia.
 Elizabeth hypothesizes that by acquiring some of the particles that keep Columbia afloat, she can lift Fontaine's building.
 She discovers that Suchong and Columbia industrialist Jeremiah Fink had shared technology, co-developing the Big Daddies and Elizabeth's former warden, the Songbird.
-On return to the Fontaine building, Elizabeth succeeds in raising the department store, but Atlas reneges on their deal.
+Returning to the Fontaine building, Elizabeth succeeds in raising the department store, but Atlas reneges on their deal.
 After a botched attempt to drug her and learn the location of an "ace in the hole" Suchong had developed for Fontaine, Elizabeth awakens weeks later and finds the city beset by civil war.
 After Atlas threatens to torture Sally, Elizabeth agrees to retrieve the ace from Suchong's lab.

 Elizabeth finds Suchong as he is killed by a Big Daddy for harming a Little Sister.
 With him is a coded message that Elizabeth realizes is the ace in the hole—the phrase "would you kindly", a trigger phrase that Suchong implanted in Jack (the protagonist from BioShock), the son of Ryan that Atlas has sent to the surface.
 Atlas orders his men to make arrangements for Jack to come to Rapture, and then beats Elizabeth to death with a wrench.
 In her final moments, Elizabeth has a vision of the events that will come to pass: Jack comes to Rapture, kills Ryan and Atlas, and saves Sally and the other Little Sisters.

 A post-credits scene shows a shot of Rapture as a crashed plane sinks into the city, signaling Jack's arrival and the events of BioShock.